data modeling

 Benefits of data modeling in the cloud

 When performing data warehouse modeling in the cloud as compared to on-prem, you have many more features to use to your advantage.
-With tools like dbt and cloud data platforms such as AWS Redshift, Databricks, Snowflake, or Google Big Query, you can build your data warehouse with incremental models which allow you to only run your transformation code on new data, saving you on compute costs and run time.
+With data modeling tools like dbt and cloud data platforms such as AWS Redshift, Databricks, Snowflake, or Google Big Query, you can build your data warehouse with incremental models which allow you to only run your transformation code on new data, saving you on compute costs and run time.

 Cloud data warehouses also allow you to take advantage of features like views, rather than needing to create a table that would take up space and be more expensive to maintain.
 Because views only sit on top of other tables, you only pay for the query you run on them rather than the storage space.
 This helps to reduce costs and keeps your warehouse data clean through the standards you put in place with base models.